pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ### Debug and Release Configs
 You need to decide whether to build the Debug or Release configuration of pwsafe.
-Apple has changed the way we (or at least I) used to view Debug and Release configurations of a software.
+Apple has changed the way we (or at least I) used to view Debug and Release configurations.
 Select "pwsafe" or "pwsafe-debug" from Product Menu => Scheme to select the Release or Debug configuration respectively.
 And, if you are building pwsafe for just yourself, see that the architecture in Product Menu => Destination matches your Mac's architecture.